10 Facts About Cocaine You Probably Did Not Already know

 Does Cocaine Cause Erectile Dysfunction?

 Cocaine is a potent dopamine agonist, and chronic cocaine abuse may result in hyperprolactinemia or a dopamine deficiency with sexual dysfunction.
 Chronic cocaine or alcohol abuse often leads to decreased libido and performance.
 In addition, acetylcholine turnover usually increases when dopamine is depleted.
-Therefore, cocaine- and alcohol-induced catecholamine depletion may activate acetylcholine, which further contributes to hyperprolactinemia and sexual dysfunction.
+Therefore, cocaine- and alcohol-induced catecholamine depletion may activate acetylcholine, further contributing to hyperprolactinemia and sexual dysfunction.
 In addition, abuse of these substances alters serotonin, acetylcholine, hormones, and other neuroendocrine functions.

 First-class Facilities & Amenities